-(ehi) "Person" includes:
+(ehjm) "Person" includes:

-- (1) all individuals and entities that are included in the definition of "Owner"; - (\frac{1}{2}) all individuals and entities that are described in 42 U.S.C. § 3602(d) and 24 C.F.R.
-100.20, including one or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in cases under Title 11 of the U.S.C, receivers, and fiduciaries; - (2) all individuals and entities that are described in the definition of "owner"; - (3) all individuals and entities that are described in the definition of "housing provider"; and - (43) all institutional third parties, including the Federal Home Loan Mortgage Corporation, Fannie Mae, and any other entities that comprise the secondary loan market; - (4) community associations, condominiums, planned developments, and other common interest developments, as including those defined in the Davis-Stirling Common Interest Development Act (Civil Code Section 4000, et seq.); - (5) the state and any of its political subdivisions and any agency thereof; agencies, districts, and entities organized under state or federal law; and cities, counties, and cities and counties (whether charter or not), and all political subdivisions and agencies thereof; and - (₹) any entity that has the power to make housing unavailable or infeasible through its Practices actions or inactions, including, but not limited to, government entities and agencies, insurance companies, real estate brokers and agents, and entities that provide funding for housing; or - (6) "Person" shall be interpreted broadly.
+- (1) all individuals and entities that are included in the definition of "Owner"; - (\(\frac{\pmathcal{2}}{2}\)) all individuals and entities that are described in 42 U.S.C. \(\frac{\pmathcal{3}}{3602}\)(d) and 24 C.F.R.
+100.20, including one or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in cases under Title 11 of the U.S.C, receivers, and fiduciaries; - (2) all individuals and entities that are described in the definition of "owner"; - (3) all individuals and entities that are described in the definition of "housing provider"; and - (43) all institutional third parties, including the Federal Home Loan Mortgage Corporation, Fannie Mae, and any other entities that comprise the secondary loan market; - (4) community associations, condominiums, planned developments, and other common interest developments, as including those defined in the Davis-Stirling Common Interest Development Act (Civil Code Section 4000, et seq.); - (5) the state and any of its political subdivisions and any agency thereof; agencies, districts, and entities organized under state or federal law; and cities, counties, and cities and counties (whether charter or not), and all political subdivisions and agencies thereof; and - (₹7) any entity that has the power to make housing unavailable or infeasible through its Practices actions or inactions, including, but not limited to, government entities and agencies, insurance companies, real estate brokers and agents, and entities that provide funding for housing; or

+(68) "Person" shall be interpreted broadly.

-- (fik) "Practice" includes an action-or actions, failure to act, rules, laws, ordinance, regulation, decisions, standards, policyies, and-procedures, common interest development governing documents pursuant to Civil Code sections 4340-4370, whether written or unwritten or singular or multiple, and includes "practices" as used in 24 C.F.R.
-Part 100. - (i) "Premises" means the interior or exterior spaces, parts, components, or elements of a building, including individual dwelling units and the public and common use areas of a building. - (gkm) "Protected bases" or "protected classes" includes race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, age, medical condition, genetic information, citizenship, primary language, immigration status, arbitrary characteristics, and all other classes of persons protected from discrimination under federal andor state fair housing antidiscrimination laws, and people perceived to be a member of any of the preceding classes or associated with any of the proceeding classes. - (n) "Residential Real Estate" means all real property, whether improved or unimproved, that includes or is planned to include Dwellings, or is zoned or otherwise designated or available for the construction of Dwellings. - (lo) "Public use areas" means interior or exterior rooms or spaces of a building that are made available to the general public.
-Public use may be provided at a building that is privately or publicly owned.
+(fi/kn) "Practice" includes the following, whether written or unwritten or singular or multiple: an action-or actions, failure to act, rules, laws, ordinance, regulation, decisions, standards, policyies, and-procedures, and common interest development governing documents pursuant to Civil Code sections 4340-4370, whether written or unwritten or singular or multiple., Practice also includes "practices" as used in 24 C.F.R.
+Part 100.

+- ( $\underline{i}\underline{l}o$ ) "Premises" means the interior or exterior spaces, parts, components, or elements of a $\underline{B}\underline{b}$ uilding, including individual $\underline{d}D$ welling $\underline{u}$ Units and the public and $\underline{c}C$ ommon $\underline{u}$ Use $\underline{a}A$ reas of a $\underline{B}\underline{b}$ uilding. - (gkmp) "Protected bBases" or "pProtected cClasses" includes race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, age, medical condition, genetic information, citizenship, primary language, immigration status, arbitrary characteristics, and all other classes of pPersons protected from discrimination under federal andor state fair housing antidiscrimination laws, and people Persons perceived to be a member of any of the preceding classes or associated with any of the proceeding classes. - ( $\underline{tqq}$ ) "Public $\underline{u}$ Use $\underline{a}$ Areas" means interior or exterior rooms or spaces of a $\underline{Bbuilding}$ that are made available to the general public.
+Public $\underline{u}$ Use Areas may be provided at a $\underline{Bbuilding}$ that is privately or publicly owned. - (nr) "Residential Real Estate" means all real property, whether improved or unimproved, that includes or is planned to include Dwellings, or is zoned or otherwise designated or available for the construction or placement of Dwellings. - (s) "Residential Real Estate-Related Transaction" includes: - (1) providing financial assistance; or - (2) the buying, selling, brokering or appraising of Residential Real Estate. - (t) "Respondent" means an entity or person alleged to have committed a practice made unlawful by a law the department enforces and against whom a complaint has been filed with the department or civil action has been filed.